Zerodha charges one of the lowest brokerage fees of flat Rs. 20 for Intraday trading in India.

 Zerodha charges Rs.
 0 for using GTT.

-Good Till Trigger (GTT) allows you to set certain trigger (price) conditions leading to buying/ selling of shares at a particular price.
+Good Till Trigger (GTT) allows you to set certain trigger (price) conditions leading to the buying/ selling of shares at a particular price.

 When the conditions are met, a limit order is placed on BSE/ NSE.